TharunKumarReddyPolu/Graduate-Market-Place/README.md

   # To install the required packages for the project. run the below command
   pip install -r requirements.txt
 ```
-> If any package installation is not specified above, then those packages are built-in with python.
+> _If any package installation is not specified above, then those packages are built-in with python._

 ```
-  # Here's the main part, running the server
+  # Here's the main fun part, running the server
   python manage.py runserver
 ```
 If you encounter below error after running the above command: